eeveebot/eevee/hugo/content/docs/quickstart.md

 eevee is a microservices architecture chatbot framework that lives in k8s \
 and consists of independent modules that communicate through a common message bus, NATS

+> eevee is currently a WIP and is undergoing heavy development
+> Keep an eye on releases, we're getting towards a `1.0.0` soon!

 ---

 ## Helpful Links